martinmana808/BrainTube/README.md

+# TO DO
+- AI for summarising videos

+# Ideas
+- Users auth
+- BEtter UI more like Serial
+-

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.